Jan 10, 2023

 “Keep your mind where your body is.”
 As mindfulness gurus say, whatever you are doing, try to stay in the present moment and enjoy it rather than mentally rewinding to the past or fast-forwarding to the list of to-dos waiting for you at the end of your workout.

 For added benefits, get outside and exercise with a buddy.
 Being in nature has been shown to spark creativity and decrease stress hormones, while working out with a friend can create a better sense of overall wellness.
-And both approaches are safe and especially helpful now in enhancing overall physical and mental well-being during the pandemic.

 Did you find this article informative?